ibonkonesa/device-monitor-client/README.md

 Create Android or iOS in your Firebase Project Console and put this files at /src-cordova folder.

-You must choose an uniq app identifier (ex: com.ibonkonersa.device-monitor) when you add both apps.
+You must choose an unique app identifier (ex: com.ibonkonesa.device-monitor) when you add both apps.
 Then, you have to update some files with this identifier:

 - package.json: Update cordovaId property
 - src-cordova/package.json: Update name property
 - src-cordova/config.xml: Update widget id attribute

-Finally, in order to access to the realtime database, go to Firebase Project Console and create a web app.
+Finally, in order to access to the real time database, go to Firebase Project Console and create a web app.

 A config variable will be created.
 Just place this data at src/config/env.js